Nadia nun rape case

-The Nadia nun rape case was a crime in Ranaghat, Nadia district, of the Indian state of West Bengal, in March 2015.
+The Nadia nun rape case was a crime in Ranaghat, Nadia district, West Bengal, in March 2015.
 A 71-year-old Syro-Malankara Catholic nun was gang raped by eight men who robbed a Catholic missionary school.
-Before the attack, school officials had told police that they had received death threats.
-The rape was initially blamed on Hindu groups without any evidence by activists like Rana Ayyub and others.
-However, On March 26, 2015, two Muslim men were arrested for the crimes.
+Before the attack, school officials had told police that they had received death threats, but instead of investigating the threats, police recorded them in a book used for minor complaints.
+Journalist Rana Ayyub blamed the incident on Hindutva groups.
 Two Bangladeshi nationals were detained on March 20, 2015, on suspicion of their involvement in the sexual assault of the 71-year-old nun at the Ranaghat convent school six days prior, police said.
-North Dinajpur Superintendent of Police S. W. Reza said that the two suspects — Mukul Alam (28) and Md Majid (29) — bore a striking resemblance to those caught on the CCTV camera at the Convent of Jesus and Mary school on March 14, one of them having 75 percent similarity.
+Uttar Dinajpur Superintendent of Police S. W. Reza said that the two suspects — Mukul Alam (28) and Md Majid (29) — bore a striking resemblance to those caught on the CCTV camera at the Convent of Jesus and Mary school on March 14, one of them having 75 percent similarity.
+Five other men were jailed for 10 years for robbery during the assault and sixth men was handed a seven-year term for harbouring the attackers.